isomerpages/tp-virtualcampus/_explore/06b-e-adventures.md

 third_nav_title: Be Travelling

 ---
 The <a href="https://www.instagram.com/tpadventureclub/" target="_blank">TP Adventure Club</a> has created a series called Adventuring With You.
-It's a curation of videos from all around the world that will ignite the adventurous spirit in you!
+It's a curation of videos from all around the world that will ignite the adventurous spirit in you - all from the comfort of your own sofa!

 <div>
     <table>